The Fluvial and Eolian Research Group

 • Novel and innovative approaches to reservoir characterization;

-• External controls on fluvial and aeolian systems;
+• External controls on sedimentary systems;

-• High-resolution studies of fluvial and aeolian stratigraphic architecture;
+• High-resolution studies of stratigraphic architecture;

-• Non-marine sequence stratigraphy;
+• Non-marine and marine sequence stratigraphy;

 • Seismic geomorphology;